chiperific/chipoverflow/README.md

 I'm assuming you like to pay some attention to details, but don't want to read every file, so I added this breadcrumb trail for you.

 # TODO
+1. posts can be:
+  - upvoted - session indicator && record update
+  - downvoted - session indicator && record update
+  - bookmarked - in the session

+2. comments can be:
+  - upvoted - session indicator
+  - flagged - session indicator

+1. Answer sorting

-1. Block post CUD functions on production
+1. Remove Post CUD functions on production

 1. Header has TODO links
   - Something creative with inbox